-Air Fryer Potato Pancakes are my favorite side dish!
-They’re quick and easy and use up leftovers!
+Crispy Potato Cakes made in the air fryer are my new favorite side dish!
+They’re quick and easy and a great use of leftovers!
 It’s a way to totally transform leftover mashed potatoes into something tasty and unique!

-Depending on which version you’re making – there’s grated or ground potato, flour and a binder like egg – then flavor is added with garlic and other seasonings.
-My favorite potato pancakes have:
+Depending on which version of potato cakes you’re making – there’s always grated or ground potato, flour and a binder like egg – then flavor is added with garlic and other seasonings.

 - salt & pepper